-ME/CFS has been regarded in Japan as a “fatigue” illness, and for the past 20 years, research has largely continued in this vein.
+ME/CFS has long been regarded in Japan as a “fatigue” illness, and for the past 25 years, research has largely continued in this vein.
 As a direct consequence, severely ill patients have been ignored by medicine and have been denied access to public disability assistance by the government.

 As the result of our advocacy efforts, in 2014, the Japanese Ministry for Health, Labour, and Welfare commissioned a national patient survey of ME/CFS patients, with a focus on their level of impairment in performing activities of daily living.

 The following article by Japan ME Association president Mieko Shinohara (originally published in July 2015 issue of the Japanese journal Normalization) summarises the survey results, which revealed that 30% of ME patients in Japan are severely ill patients.
 (This summary was published in the Research section of IACFS/ME’s January 10, 2017 newsletter along with an introduction by Ms. Shinohara.)